josebarrios23/project-student-dashboard-reboot/dataView.md

 # STUDENT DATA

-This is a view of the shape of the data the lives on your backend.
+This is a view of the shape of the data object for a single student.
-It is an array of objects.
+The actual data is an array of these objects.
 Every object will have this shape:

 ```md
 {